-- " Euro-denominated contracts - " The securitised borrowers are not subject to any insolvency procedure - " All contracts have been entered by Alba Leasing in 2010 or later - " Contracts pay by SDD (SEPA direct debit) - " Payment frequency is monthly/bi-monthly/quarterly/semi annual - " Contract is not delinquent for more than 30 days; - " Either fixed-rate or floating-rate contracts (in the latter case indexed to one-, three- or six-month Euribor) - " Contracts are regulated by Italian law - " All assets are finished and delivered to the lessee - " Lease assets are registered/located in Italy - " The leased objects are regularly insured and are (1) real estate properties, (2) trains, ships, boats, airplanes, (3) auto and other commercial vehicles and (4) equipment - " No lessee is either an Alba Leasing employee, shareholder or public administrations, local authorities, public entities, or companies owned by public administration. - " All lease contracts are "net" leases (e.g. if the asset is destroyed or damaged the lessee is still obliged to make the payments) - " All lease agreements include the option to buy the residual value - " Maximum residual contractual maturity: 1) transportation: February 2031, 2) equipment: August 2031, 3) real estate: February 2039, 4) airplanes/trains/ships January 2031
+- " Euro-denominated contracts - " The securitised borrowers are not subject to any insolvency procedure - " All contracts have been entered by Alba Leasing in 2010 or later - " Contracts pay by SDD (SEPA direct debit) - " Payment frequency is monthly/bi-monthly/quarterly/semi annual - " Contract is not delinquent for more than 30 days; - " Either fixed-rate or floating-rate contracts (in the latter case indexed to one-, three- or six-month Euribor) - " Contracts are regulated by Italian law - " All assets are finished and delivered to the lessee - " Lease assets are registered/located in Italy - " The leased objects are regularly insured and are (1) real estate properties, (2) trains, ships, boats, airplanes, (3) auto and other commercial vehicles and (4) equipment - " No lessee is either an Alba Leasing employee, shareholder or public administrations, local authorities, public entities, or companies owned by public administration. - " All lease contracts are "net" leases (e.g. if the asset is destroyed or damaged the lessee is still obliged to make the payments) - " All lease agreements include the option to purchase the leased assets - " Maximum residual contractual maturity: 1) transportation: March 2032, 2) equipment: November 2032, 3) real estate: December 2039, 4) airplanes/trains/ships December 2039